Natural Burial

 How Aquamation Works

-The aquamation process mimics the natural decomposition that happens in the soil, but speeds it up:
+The aquamation process mimics the natural decomposition that happens in the soil, but speeds it up.

 1. The body is placed in a stainless steel vessel with a solution of 95% water and 5% alkali (usually potassium hydroxide or sodium hydroxide).

-3. The remaining bones are dried and reduced to ashes—similar to cremation—then returned to the family in an urn.
+4. The remaining bones are dried and reduced to ashes—similar to cremation—then returned to the family in an urn.

-4. The water solution, containing amino acids, peptides, and nutrients, is sterilised and safely returned to the water system or used for environmental purposes.
+5. The remaining liquid is treated: The water solution, containing amino acids, peptides, and nutrients, is sterilised and safely returned to the water system or used for environmental purposes.

 Why Choose Aquamation?